Part 8 — HPE Shadowbase Real-Time Business Intelligence Solutions

-- Runs on a wide variety of platforms against several databases; source platforms include HP NonStop, Linux, Unix, and Windows.
+- Runs on a wide variety of platforms against several databases; source platforms include HPE NonStop, Linux, Unix, and Windows.
 Target platforms include all source platforms plus OpenVMS and AS400.
-Shadowbase software replicates from NonStop SQL, Enscribe, Oracle, Sybase, and SQL Server databases to these same databases as well as to DB2 and MySQL databases, and can also replicate to any ODBC-compliant target database.
+Shadowbase software replicates from NonStop SQL, Enscribe, Oracle, Sybase, and SQL Server databases to these same databases as well as to DB2 and MySQL databases, and can also replicate to or from any ODBC-compliant target database.
 (See list of supported databases)

 - Has no disk-queuing points, thus, replication is very rapid.
 Replication latency is measured in the tens of milliseconds on many systems and performance is enhanced by its multithreading capability

-- Runs as check pointed process pairs and persistent processes on HP NonStop systems so that it survives hardware and software failures.
+- Runs as check pointed process pairs and persistent processes on HPE NonStop systems so that it survives hardware and software failures.
 On other systems, its processes run as persistent processes under a monitor

 - Has extensive built-in transformation rules that are augmented by user-supplied specialized rules